janmikulacz/trivis/README.md

 make
 ```

-Apart from TřiVis's source code, this repository also contains TřiVis+, an extension adding support for data loading and visualization, and an example project depending on TřiVis+,
+Apart from TřiVis's source code, this repository also contains [TřiVis+](#třivis-1), an extension adding support for data loading and visualization, and an [Examples](#examples) project depending on TřiVis+,
 demonstrating the library's usage.

-For more information, refer to the respective [TřiVis+](#třivis) and [Examples](#examples) sections.
+For more information, refer to the [Repository Contents](#repository-contents) section.

 ## Basic Usage